blueflag/redux-blueflag/packages/enty-docs/src/content/guides/getting-started.md

 ```
 Read more: [Schemas]

-### 2. API
+## 2. API
 The second thing we need to do is to create an api from our schema.
 This will let us fetch some data.
-The EntityApi takes a bunch of promise returning functions and turns them into hocs that fetch, normalize and then provide data to our application.
+The EntityApi takes a group of promise returning functions and turns them into hooks that fetch, normalize and then provide data to our application.

 ```jsx
 // Api.js